WixkedLuck/Module-3-Challange/README.md

 For this weeks challenge I was tasked with creating an application that a employee can use to generate random passwords, based off of a criteria set by the employee.

-- The motivation behind this project was to become more familiar with JavaScript and learn how to create functions, use various methods of validation and learn how to create a password generator based off an employees prefrences.
+- The motivation behind this project was to become more familiar with JavaScript and learn how to create functions, use various methods of validation and learn how to create a password generator based off an employees prefrence.

 - I built this project to further my understanding of JavaScript and practice what I have learned in class.
 Creating this password generator I was able to dive deeper into the different kind of loops I can use to complete a task and try out various .